 Colin Kaepernick: The New Face of Nike's 'Just Do It' Campaign

-The Former Football Star Finds A New Home With Nike
+Unable to sign to an NFL team, The Former NFL Star Finds A New Home

 9/3/18, 8:28 pm EDT